kaihx1/KhoiThai_A2/README.md

 - Color scheme: A professional and visually eye-satisfying color scheme as a respond for user ease and warm natural mood.
 - Image: Using images to showcase my persona and a bit about myself, interacting with users and engagements.
 - Fonts: Integrating Google Fonts to amplify the users experience, the font choice appeals to the theme of the site.
+- Animations: Using Animate.css to engage and catch the users attention, by using animations that appeal upon hover or clicks etc.
 </br>

 ## Sitemap